leftfield-geospatial/homonim/README.rst

 -------

 Mosaics of 0.5 m resolution aerial imagery before and after correction.
 A Landsat-7 surface reflectance image was used as reference, and is shown in the background.
-Correction was performed using the ``gain-blk-offset`` method and a 5 x 5 pixel kernel.
+Correction was performed using the ``gain-blk-offset`` model and a 5 x 5 pixel kernel.

 .. figure:: data/readme_eg.jpg